 ‘No, it can’t be easy for someone with such a pugnacious spirit to be a woman,’ he teased.
 ‘Tell me, Miss Penwoman,’ he said, squinting up at her, as she stood by the door, ‘wouldn’t you love to be a man?’
 Penwoman screwed up her left eye and pondered for a moment.

 ‘No, but wouldn’t you?’ she asked in turn.

 In Sweden the novel remains one of Wägner’s best-known works.
 Witty and poignant Penwoman, ‘beautifully translated’ (Belletrista), offers incomparable insights into the Swedish suffrage campaign.
 Read more about Penwoman here.

 Also available from Norvik Press is Helena Forsås-Scott’s Re-Writing the Script: Gender and Community in Elin Wägner (2nd ed., 2014).
 The first full-length study in English of Wägner’s output, it covers texts representing a wide range of genres and shows some of her work to be considerably more radical than has been observed previously.
 The book has been described as ‘a standard work’ on Wägner (Avain – Finnish Review of Literary Studies).
 Read more about Re-Writing the Script here.

-Elin Wägner’s Penwoman, translated by Sarah Death, available at all good bookstores and online.
+Elin Wägner’s Penwoman, translated by Sarah Death, available at all good bookstores.